How to Claim Flight Delay Compensation - Airline Delay Rules & Tips

 Credit: Unsplash

 There’s no universal rule, but here’s what you actually need to know to avoid false hope (or missing out) In short, it depends on WHERE you fly and WHO’s to blame.
+All thresholds below are for general reference only and are subject to updates to local regulations.

 This is the general case, only for reference.